charon25/Chplot/README.md

 #### `-c` parameter

-If a constants require another one, define it after:
+If a constant requires another one, define it after:
 ```bash
 python -m chplot a*x+b -c a=2 b=7
 python -m chplot "a*x^2-b*x+1" -c a=8pi/19 "b=a^2-1"